Arrests begin ahead of Azadi March

 Sources told The News that the interior ministry had forwarded a summary to the prime minister for banning Ansar-ul-Islam and after its approval the ban would be put in place this week.

-The police said JUI-F leaders Maulana Shafi-ur-Rehman, resident of Shams Colony, and Maulana Mohammad Irshad, resident of Qasimabad, Rawalpindi, were found displaying banners and posters along with around 20 activists in Shams Colony.
+The police said JUI-F leaders Maulana Shafi-ur-Rehman, resident of Shams Colony; and Maulana Mohammad Irshad, resident of Qasimabad, Rawalpindi, were found displaying banners and posters along with around 20 activists at Shams Colony.
 The police intercepted them and arrested three leaders while the activists managed to escape.

 ISLAMABAD: The federal government would block all entry points to stop the participants of JUI-F-led Azadi March from entering Islamabad.